 Accounts in arrears over 720 days accounted for 45% of all mortgages in arrears at the end of September.

 Meanwhile, the number of residential buy-to-let mortgages in arrears over 90 days inched back down in the third quarter after rising unexpectedly to the highest level in more than a year in the previous three month period.

 Buy-to-let loans in arrears fell to 13.9% from 14.9% in the second quarter, the lowest level since the bank began to collect data in 2012.

 Arrears in this category had peaked at 22.1% in 2014 in the aftermath of the property crash.

-The Central Bank said that the number of home mortgage accounts that were classified as restructured at the end of last year stood at 85,315.
+Today's Central Bank figures also show that the number of home mortgages classified as restructured at the end of September stood at 88,587.

-Of these restructured accounts, 86% were deemed to be meeting the terms of their current restructure arrangement, it added.
+Of these restructured accounts, 86% were deemed to be meeting the terms of their current restructure arrangement.